SatvikR/LCGE/README.md

 # LCGE
-A Lightweight C graphics engine built with OpenGL.
+A Lightweight C game engine built with OpenGL.

 ## Build